 In turn, we constantly work to earn and maintain the respect of the communities that we serve.

-The history of our organization, our customers and the institution of journalism are to be honored by our actions and decisions
+The history of our organization, our customers and the institution of journalism is to be honored by our actions and decisions

 Evolution is a constant that we embrace.